duckduckgo/tracker-radar-detector/README.md

 ```
 See the [node-postgres documentation](https://node-postgres.com/features/connecting) for more details on connection options.

-### Nameserver mapping file
+### Nameserver list file

-To assign entity/domain ownership using groups of nameservers you can provide a nameserver mapping file.
+To assign entity/domain ownership using groups of nameservers you can provide a nameserver list file.

-The format of the nameserver map is:
+The format of the nameserver list is:

 ```
 [